-The ADC121C021 is equipped with 8 internal data registers and one address pointer register.
+The ADC121C021 has 8 internal data registers and one address pointer.
 The registers provide additional ADC functions such as storing minimum and maximum conversion results, setting alert threshold levels, and storing data to configure the operation of the device.
 Figure 6 shows all of the registers and their corresponding address pointer values.
-All of the registers are read/write capable except the conversion result register which is read-only.
+All of the registers are read/write capable except the conversion result register, which is read-only.